Vaidyeswaran Rajaraman: Life and career

 among others.
 His PhD thesis was on the Theory of parameter-perturbation adaptive and optimizing control systems and S.M. thesis was on Effects of Parameter Variations in Linear Amplifiers.
 He wrote a monograph, History of Computing in India: 1955-2010, on the invitation of IEEE Computer Society in 2014.
 It details the history of Information Technology in India.

 Rajaraman, besides developing parallel computers, contributed in the development of real-time control system for Bhilai Steel Plant, designed the training modules for Tata Consultancy Services (TCS), and designed computer science curriculum for All India Council for Technical Education (AICTE), the national council for technical education in India.
 He was a member of the Electronics Commission during 1979–82.
 During his tenure in the Electronics Commission he chaired a committee which recommended the introduction of a new academic programme called Master of Computer Applications(MCA) for BSc and BCom students foreseeing the impending human resource shortage for the IT industry.
 This was a unique program in India.
 He was a council member of the Indian National Science Academy (INSA) from 1986 to 1988.
 He served as a consultant to Bharat Electronics (BEL), TCS, Electronics Corporation of India Limited (ECIL), Steel Authority of India Limited (SAIL) and Kerala Venture Capital.
 He chaired a committee set up by the Science Advisory Council to the Prime Minister in 1987 that recommended establishing Centre for the Development of Advanced Computing (CDAC) to design and develop supercomputers in India using parallel computing technology.
 He was a member of CDAC's governing council in its formative years.
-He was TataChem professor at IISc from 1991 to 1994 and the IBM Professor of Information Technology at Jawaharlal Nehru Centre for Advanced Scientific Research (JNCAR) from 1994 to 2001.
+He was TataChem professor at IISc from 1991 to 1994 and the IBM Professor of Information Technology at Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR) from 1994 to 2001.
 He was a member of the board of directors of CMC Ltd., Canbank Computer Services Ltd., Encore Software Ltd., and IIIT, Kerala.
 He was a member of the Technical Advisory Panel of the Government of Karnataka from 1985 to 2014.
 During his tenure he advised the government on computerization of land registration (Bhoomi Project), Kaveri project of the stamps and registration department for computerising registration of urban properties, computerizing the court systems and many important e-governance projects.
 His hobbies included listening to classical Karnatik and Western music and reading fiction and non-fiction books.

 Rajaraman died in Bengaluru on 8 November 2025, at the age of 92.